descartes-underwriting/app-technical-test/README.md

 The application should allow the user to:

-1. List the existing contacts
-2. View the details of a contact
-3. Create a new contact (fields: first name, last name, job, email address, comment)
+1. Create a new contact (fields: first name, last name, job, email address, comment)
+2. List the existing contacts
+3. View the details of a contact
+4. Edit a specific contact
+5. Filter contacts by job
+6. Delete a contact

 Technology stack recommended: